messageformat/messageformat/docs/about.md

 - [Vincit](https://vincit.fi/en/) - Eemeli's current employer - for letting him do cool stuff like this.
 - [Bazaarvoice](https://github.com/Bazaarvoice) - Alex's previous employer - for letting him do cool stuff like this.
-- Google has an implementation that is similar in Google Closure, the code has been vetted against many of their tests.
 - Norbert Lindenberg for showing Alex how good it can be.